AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/context.md

 ## Best Practices

 - **Thread binding**: In any code path that dispatches callbacks/tasks to other executors, call `ctx->LetMe()` at the beginning of the callback to ensure the thread-local context is available.
+- **Phase constraints**:
-- **Phase constraints**: Type registration and subscription should be done during Initialize; message publishing should occur after Start.
+  - Channel: Type registration and subscription should be done during Initialize; message publishing should occur after Start.
+  - RPC: Client/server creation and service registration should be done during Initialize; RPC calls should occur after Start.
 - **Interruption checks**: Periodically check `aimrt::context::Running()` in long loops or blocking flows.
+- **Callback placement**:
-- **Callback placement**: Lightweight callbacks can be inline; for heavy work, use `SubscribeOn(executor, ...)` to switch to a dedicated executor.
+  - Channel subscription: Lightweight callbacks can be inline; for heavy work, use `CreateSubscriber(topic, executor, callback)` to switch to a dedicated executor.
+  - RPC service: Lightweight handlers can use `ServeInline()`; for heavy work, use `ServeOn(executor, ...)` to switch to a dedicated executor.

 ## Advantages over non-context APIs
 - **Single entry and consistency**:
-  - `Context` uniformly creates/manages executors and Channel resources (`CreateExecutor/CreatePublisher/CreateSubscriber`), replacing older interfaces with clearer aggregation.
+  - `Context` uniformly creates/manages executors, Channel and RPC resources (`CreateExecutor/CreatePublisher/CreateSubscriber/CreateClient/CreateServer`), replacing older interfaces with clearer aggregation.
 - **More intuitive lifecycle expression**:
   - `Running()/StopRunning()` clearly conveys run/exit semantics; with `LetMe()` after thread switches, exit conditions can be checked directly, reducing boilerplate and misuse.
 - **Controllable threading model**:
-  - Subscriptions support both "backend executor callback" and "specified executor callback", allowing flexible choices based on workload to avoid blocking critical threads or unnecessary thread switches.
+  - Channel subscriptions support both "backend executor callback" and "specified executor callback"; RPC servers support both "inline execution" (`ServeInline`) and "executor execution" (`ServeOn`), allowing flexible choices based on workload to avoid blocking critical threads or unnecessary thread switches.
 - **Type safety and standardized callbacks**:
   - Callback signatures are constrained and checked at compile time (supporting with/without `ContextRef`, pointer/reference, etc.); unified adaptation reduces glue code.
 - **Friendlier error localization**: